FrankDocu/Lichess-Development-Onboarding/translation_context.md

 The other player may have left the game.
 You can claim victory, call the game a draw, or wait.=This appears after 3 minutes have elapsed with one player disconnected.
 Below it are two buttons: "Claim victory" and "Call draw".

-Make your opponent resign=The title text (what you see when you hover the mouse over) of "Claim victory".
+Make your opponent resign=The mouseover text of "Claim victory".
 You don't have to translate it like this; you can translate to e.g. "Force victory", or whatever best explains the button in your language.
-Title texts can be as long as you want, within reason.
+Mouseover texts can be as long as you want, within reason.

 Claim victory=Clicking this ends the game and grants you the win.
 One of the two buttons that appears when your opponent leaves the game.